Header image

 CLICK HERE FOR MORE PHOTOS.

-A very nice and hard to find example of a long Keris Anak Alang bordering on Panjang
+A very nice and hard to find example of a Keris Panjang from the Malaysian Peninsula.

-This fine untouched example is from the Kelling Hall collection.
+This untouched example is from the Kelling Hall collection.

 The overall length of this Keris in the sheath is just under 58cms, out it is just over 53cms with a finely crafted blade of 43cms.